Do you have any advice for a parent of a pre-teen who’s trying to gear up for “the talk” about sexuality and “the facts of life”?

 - If your child asks questions you can’t answer, don’t become flustered.
 Be honest, and then do some research.
 You’ll gain far more stature in your child’s eyes by showing candour than by bluffing.

-The overarching theme of your discussions should be the importance of respect — respect for our bodies, the wonders of reproduction, privacy in sexual matters, and for the well-being of others.
+The overarching theme of your discussions should be the importance of respect — respect for our bodies, the wonders of reproduction, privacy in sexual matters, and the well-being of others.
 Along with providing the correct names and addresses of body parts, the mechanics of intercourse and the process of fertilization, you’ll want to emphasise that sex between one man and one woman, maintained within a marriage relationship to which both are committed for life — is not only the right context for the expression of sex – but the safest and most pleasurable.

 For more help navigating the topic, explore our Resources.